 Many people have only really ever had their photos taken by family or friends in a relaxed and comfortable environment.
 When you bring a professional photographer into the mix, people tend to cram up.
 They often that they need to act or pose in a certain way.

 It is your job as a professional, to put them at ease.
 Make the whole experience a fun thing for them instead of a chore.
 One way to do this is by organising an engagement shoot for the couple long before the actual wedding day itself if possible.

 Getting to Know You

-To the couple, you are a complete stranger that they are giving good money to and in reality, you are also a guest as you have been invited to their wedding day (albeit in a professional capacity).
+To the couple, you are a complete stranger that they are giving good money to.
+In reality, you are also a guest as you have been invited to their wedding day (albeit in a professional capacity).

 If you were to turn up on the day only having met them once when you got booked, it may take a while for them to relax around you.
-However, if you have spent a couple of hours on an engagement shoot with them, having fun and getting to know each other, the wedding day will then be much more relaxed and your photos will show that.
+However, it is different if you have spent a couple of hours on an engagement shoot with them.
+Having fun and getting to know each other means the wedding day will be much more relaxed and your photos will show that.

 Everyone is happy.

 Assuming that you do the engagement shoot well enough in advance and get the images to the couple on time, they will then be able to use those images for any gifts or thank you cards that they want to give out during the wedding.
 The photos can also be used as a leader in the wedding album or photobook itself.

 When you first meet the couple, ask as many questions as you can about them such as:

 The more you find out, the more you can plan the day to fit into their everyday life.